Amol3366/chatbot/README.md

 We welcome contributions from the community to enhance and improve this project.
 If you have any suggestions, bug fixes, or new features to propose, please feel free to submit a pull request.

 ## Contact
-For any inquiries or assistance, please feel free to contact us at `amolkbhasre3366@gmail.com`
+For any inquiries or assistance, please feel free to contact me at `amolkbhasre3366@gmail.com` or `www.linkedin.com/in/amol-bhasre`

 Feel free to adjust the contact information and license details as per your preferences.
 This README.md file provides a clear structure and concise instructions to help users understand and engage with your project effectively.